-After all, if your property isn’t desirable, you may be missing out on the opportunity to host loyal tenants — and who wants a wasted investment?
+After all, if your property isn’t desirable, you may end up missing out on the opportunity to host loyal tenants.
+Discover how you can make your property much more appealing to prospective tenants by reading our blog on Refurbishing Your Property.

-Renovating your rental property as a landlord can be a stressful experience, especially if you don’t know where to start.
-If you’re preparing to get your property ready to let, whether it's for students or young professionals, you may find some useful information in this renovation guide — made with 20 years of industry experience in mind.
+Renovating your property as a landlord can be a stressful experience, especially if you don’t know where to start.
+Whether you’re renting to students or young professionals, you’ll find everything you need to know in this comprehensive guide built on our 20 years of industry experience.

-Now that you’ve decided to commit to a house renovation, it’s time to get planning as soon as possible.
-The longer your rental property in Newcastle sits vacant while you’re renovating, the more money you’re going to lose in the long run.
+Once you’ve committed to renovating and refurbishing your property, it’s time to get planning as soon as possible.
+The longer your rental property in Newcastle sits vacant during renovation, the more money you’ll lose in the long run.

-Firstly, we’d recommend scheduling your full house renovation between tenancy periods — just make sure you have all your tools, supplies, and any contractors ready to go.
-This way, you’ll have a free space to get the job done without worrying about your tenants.
+Firstly, we recommend scheduling your renovation in between tenancy periods, so long as you have your tools, supplies and contractors ready to go.
+By doing this, you’ll have a free space to get the job done without worrying about your tenants.

-Most importantly, set yourself a deadline and try your best to stick by it.
-We get that renovation projects can sometimes open up a bigger can of worms, but the quicker you finish your renovation, the quicker your new tenants can move in.
+Most importantly, you’ll want to set yourself a realistic deadline and try your best to stick to it.
+Renovation projects can sometimes open up a bigger can of worms, but the quicker you finish renovating, the quicker new tenants can move in.
+If you are a first-time landlord and don’t know where to start, read our 10 Top Tips for First-Time Landlords.

-In cases like these, prevention is definitely the best cure:
+In cases of damp and mould, prevention is the best cure:

 Diagnose the issue and problem areas.